inthepocket/cookie-though/docs/config.md

-# Config of the app
+# Configuration of the app

 The plugin will not support multiple languages.
 In order to switch languages at runtime, you will have to call the configure function with a new config.

 The plugin also comes with a default english config, which implements a policy from each of the categories listed further below.

-More information about the model:
+More information about the configuration options:

-## Model
+## Config

-The root config object consists of (? means it's optional):
+The config object consists of (? means it's optional):

 * policies: [policy](###policy)[]
 * [permissionLabels](###permissionLabels)